How to separate the digits of a number in Python

 print(f"Original: {number}, Reversed: {reversed_number}")--OUTPUT--Original: 12345, Reversed: 54321

-map(str, ...)converts each integer digit back into a string. - Then,
+map()function converts each integer in the reversed list back into a string. - Next,

 Move faster with Replit